Skip to main content

 LSTM architecture LSTM Architecture

-The typical RNN consists of repeating neural networks with a single tanh layer, whereas LSTM consists of four interactive layers that are communicating to process large sequences of data.
+The typical RNN consists of repeating neural networks with a single tanh layer, whereas LSTM consists of four interactive layers that communicate to process large sequences of data.

 Deep Learning Frameworks